msei99/pbgui/README.md

 Password = PBGui$Bot!\
 Change Password in file: .streamlit/secrets.toml\
-On First Run, you have to select your passivbot and venv directories
+On First Run, you have to select your passivbot and venv directories For the venv you have to enter the full path to python.
+Example path for venv_pb7: /home/mani/software/venv_pb7/bin/python

 ## PBRun Instance Manager
 To enable the PBGui instance manager in the GUI, you can follow these steps: